digital-cinema-arts/Muse-Analysis-Tools/README.md

 --------------------------------------------------------------------

-For more information about the graphs inteface (from matplotlib) please refer to this link: https://matplotlib.org/3.1.1/users/navigation_toolbar.html
+For more information about the graphs interface (from matplotlib) please refer to this link: https://matplotlib.org/3.1.1/users/navigation_toolbar.html

 --------------------------------------------------------------------